snt-spacer/ELYSIUM-XR-LeoRover-Dockers/README.md

 ssh <username>@<robot_ip>
 ```

-2. Create a folder in side the `home` directory and clone the repo
+2. Create a folder in side the `home/user` directory and clone the repo (`user` might be different depending on your Jetson config)

 ```bash
 mkdir LeoRover-Dockers && cd LeoRover-Dockers